ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Correlation attacks

 One of the requirements of the issuance protocol as described in {{issuance-protocol}}
-is that it provide unconditional input secrecy.
-This means that an issuance and its corresponding redemption events are unlinkable using the contents of a token.
+is that it needs to provide unconditional input secrecy.
+This means that an issuance event and its corresponding redemption events are unlinkable using the contents of a token.
 However, there are other ways in which these two events could be linked together, which we refer to as correlation.